buildpacks/rfcs/text/0000-move-analyze-phase.md

 The [logic in `pack` that parses a `project.toml`](https://github.com/buildpacks/pack/blob/main/project/project.go) would be copied or moved into the `analyzer`.

 The [logic in the `analyzer` phase that analyzes layers](hhttps://github.com/buildpacks/lifecycle/blob/main/analyzer.go#L54-L116) would be moved to the `restorer`. `restorer` already takes in `group.toml` as a flag.

+The app source code (which may be provided to the prepare either as a directory, volume, or tarball) would be mutated (either by copying it to a new location, or making changes directly).
+The `analyzer` may delete files to apply the include and exclude rules from `project.toml`.

 # Drawbacks
 [drawbacks]: #drawbacks